LiskArchive/lisk-legacy-docs/administration/source.md

 npm run docs:serve
 ```

-This will start a webserver, and the documentation will be accessible through the browser on port 8080, e.g. `localhost:8080`.
+This will start a web server, and the documentation will be accessible through the browser on port 8080, e.g. `localhost:8080`.
 The process will be started inside the terminal.
-To stop the webserver again, hit `CTRL + C`.
+To stop the web server again, hit `CTRL + C`.

 For more information please have a look in the [Contribution Guidelines](https://github.com/LiskHQ/lisk/blob/development/docs/CONTRIBUTING.md) for Lisk Core on Github.